TimDTTP/LearningCPP/leetcode/minimumNumberOfRemovalsMountainArray/README.md

 - The index with the greatest value left + right is will be the peak
 - Size - peak.left - peak.right is the minimum number of values needed to remove

+Modification:
+- When searching backwards, prioritize numbers with more numbers lesser than it
+- When comparing, perform check that both sides for each != 0

+Runtime 40ms Beats 66.67%
+Memory 14.90mB Beats 67.26%